-This particular nutritional plan also plays quite a major role towards facing out some frustrating complexities such as the food sensitivities, giving the immune system a boost, spark an improvement in the neurological functioning, heal IBS, tone down depression, as well as reduce your anxiety levels.
+This particular nutritional plan also plays quite a major role towards phasing out some frustrating complexities such as the food sensitivities, giving the immune system a boost, spark an improvement in the neurological functioning, heal IBS, tone down depression, as well as reduce your anxiety levels.

 There are numerous foods that you must avoid in the course of this plan.
-Any form of grain, the high-starch foods, processed sugars, non-organic meats, as well as dairy products must be kept away from your diet as much as possible.
+Any form of grain, high-starch foods, processed sugars, non-organic meats, as well as dairy products must be kept away from your diet as much as possible.

-You know it much better than anyone else that your system is still healing from SIBO.
+You know it much better than anyone else whether your system is still healing from SIBO.
 It is engaging in your digestive tract system repairs with the target of getting your body to strike its perfect balance at the center stage.